ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 1. Collector: The endpoint that receives the final aggregate.
 It also specifies the parameters of the protocol.
-1. False input: Input which is valid under the input validation protocol but is not truthful. e.g., if the data being gathered is whether or not users have clicked on a particular button, a client could report clicks when none occurred.
+1. False input: Input which is valid under the input validation protocol but is not truthful.
+For example, if the data being gathered is whether or not users have clicked on a particular button, a client could report clicks when none occurred.
 1. Input: The original data emitted by a client, before any encryption or secret sharing scheme is applied.